Varkala Kerala, India Travel Guide

 Banks: 10:00 AM - 4:00 PM, Mon-Sat.
 Closed Sundays & public holidays.
 ATMs: Several on North Cliff, more in Varkala Town.
 Generally accessible 24/7.
 Withdraw cash during daylight hours; carry smaller denominations.

 India observes national and regional holidays.
-Services may be limited.
-National holidays: Republic Day (Jan 26), National Day of independence (Aug 15), Gandhi Jayanti (Oct 2).
+It's possible that services are limited.
+National holidays: Republic Day (Jan 26), Republic Day of independence (Aug 15), Gandhi Jayanti (Oct 2).
 Major Kerala festivals: Onam, Diwali, Christmas, Eid.
 Banks and government offices close.
 Tourist businesses may have altered hours.
 Public transport gets busy.

-Some guesthouses and restaurants on the North Cliff, especially those run by non-locals, may close or operate with limited services during the peak monsoon season (June-August) when tourist numbers are lower.
+Some guesthouses and restaurants on the North Cliff, especially those run by non-locals, may close or operate with restricted services during the peak monsoon season (June-August) when number of visitors are lower.
 Confirm opening hours if traveling during this period.

 It is wise to carry a mix of cash and cards.
 While ATMs are available, smaller shops and local eateries often prefer cash.
 Digital payment apps like UPI (Unified Payments Interface) are popular in India, frequently require an Indian bank account.

-Awareness of local business hours and holidays avoids inconvenience.
+Awareness of local opening hours and holidays avoids inconvenience.
 Plan ATM visits, especially during festivals.

 Interacting respectfully with Varkala's local culture creates a positive experience.